Covid-19 outbreaks in 'every prison' in Ireland hitting court cases

-Covid outbreaks in 'every prison' in Ireland bringing courts to a standstill

-Covid-19 outbreaks at prisons in Portlaoise and other parts of Ireland is disrupting criminal court cases with one prison officer telling a high court judge that there have been "outbreaks in every prison".
+Covid-19 outbreaks at Portlaoise and other Irish prisons are disrupting criminal court cases with one prison officer telling a high court judge that there have been "outbreaks in every prison".

 On Monday morning, November 15, a prisoner was not produced in court from Cloverhill Prison, with their barrister telling the presiding judge: "There is a Covid issue at Cloverhill, described as 'lockdown'."